bpostlethwaite/droplets/docs/CV.md

 * Eager and effective learner
 * Excellent at creatively applying theory and/or technical tool-sets to issues or problems
 * Confident in making decisions and implementing solutions
-* Enjoy problem solving as an individual or within a team environment
+* Enjoy problem solving and problem finding as an individual or within a team environment
 * Strong technical writing and presentation skills
 * Excel in very challenging environments.
 * Hobbies include mountaineering, kayaking, programming and bike-shed variety construction / engineering projects.